MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 In this tutorial, you:

 * Set up your development tools for creating HoloLens 2 Unity apps that use WebView2 to display web content.
-* Install the Mixed Reality Toolkit (MRTK) using the Mixed Reality Feature Tool.
+* Install the Mixed Reality Toolkit (MRTK) by using the Mixed Reality Feature Tool.
 * Create an initial Unity project for HoloLens 2 development.
-* Add the Microsoft Mixed Reality WebView plugin.
+* Add the Microsoft Mixed Reality WebView plugin for Unity.
 * Configure a WebView2 prefab that displays webpage content in your HoloLens 2 app.
 * Learn about WebView2 concepts and interactions in Unity.